 Ayurvedic Herbs and Home Remedies for Children

 One of the eight branches of Ayurveda, known as Bala Tantra or Kaumarabhritya, deals with pediatrics and includes aspects such as the care of the newborn, infant feeding, clinical examination, dentition, management of childhood diseases, and principles of treatment and therapies, as well as childhood samskaras (religious rites and ceremonies to purify body, mind, and spirit).
-Childhood is a tender but wonderful stage of human life.
+Childhood is a tender but wonderful stage of human life and Ayurvedic Herbs and Home Remedies for Children can help.
 Because the dhatus are still immature, special care during childhood is essential.
 The physical development and the mental state during this period play a major role in the foundation of the rest of a person’s life.

 Ayurveda views and classifies childhood ailments from their etiopathogenesis and suggests management of disease according to their cause, signs and symptoms, and possible complications.
 Such a complex approach is out of the scope of this article, so I will just go over some home remedies, Ayurvedic herbs, and herbal compounds that can be safely used in most cases of common childhood concerns, as well as other medicines typically used by Ayurvedic practitioners.